Jørn Andersen: European years

 On 20 May 2008, he signed a two-year deal with 2.
 Bundesliga club Mainz 05.
 Under his reign, the team placed second in the league, and successfully won promotion to the Bundesliga.

-In December 2010, he was named manager of the Greek Super League team AEL.
+In December 2010, he was named manager of the Super League Greece team AEL.
 After 24 days where the team lost three league matches and was knocked out of the cup competition, without scoring a single goal, he was let go.

 Six months later, Andersen returned to Germany to take charge of second division side Karlsruher SC.
 In this role, he handed the young Hakan Çalhanoğlu his senior debut.

 Andersen became manager of Austria Salzburg on 2 January 2015.

 Move to Asia

 Korea

 After leaving Austria Salzburg in December 2015, Andersen was appointed as manager of North Korea in May 2016.
 It marked the first time North Korea had appointed a foreign manager since 1993.
 In 2018, he departed from North Korea after two years working with the team.

 In March 2018, he was reportedly linked to Hong Kong, but did not end up taking the job.

 In June 2018, he was announced as the new manager of South Korean side Incheon United in the K-League.
 He was sacked on 15 April 2019 with Incheon at the bottom of the table after collecting just four points from seven matches.